 Cancer mortality is the number of people who have died from cancer.
 The statistics show the number and the rate of cancer deaths per year.
-Cancer mortality is commonly
+Cancer mortality is commonly expressed as crude and age-standardised rates in exactly the same way as cancer incidence (see above).

-UK and regional data: 2013

-European and international comparators: 2012

-Projections: Estimates up to 2030 for the UK
+- UK and regional data: 2013 - England: 2013 - European and international comparators: 2012 - Projections: Estimates up to 2035 for the UK